 Overall, if you love contemporary fantasy, paranormal romance, urban fantasy, or even British dramas, you should love this superb series.
 From fantastic writing to high production quality, standout performances, excellent direction, gorgeous cinematography, rich mythology, and, of course, a swoon-worthy romance, A Discovery of Witches, has it all.
 This is a show fans and critics alike can agree on.

-Where to Watch: Sundance Now, Shudder, Sundance Now on Amazon Channels and on Blu-Ray (though you’ll need a Region free player).
+Where to Watch: Sundance Now, Shudder, Sundance Now on Amazon Channels and on Blu-Ray.
 Update: Currently airing on AMC and BBC America.

 Did you watch A Discovery of Witches?
 What are your thoughts on this adaptation of the popular book series?